evanjpeterson/100daysofswiftui/README.md

 # 100 Days of SwiftUI

-Many thanks to Paul Hudson at Hacking with Swift for arranging this course!
+Many thanks to Paul Hudson (@twostraws) at Hacking with Swift for arranging this course!

 Link: https://www.hackingwithswift.com/100/swiftui